cunnane/xloil/docs/source/xlOil_SQL/index.rst

 .. function:: xloSqlDB()

     Returns a reference to a new database object.
-The functions :any:`xloSqlDB`, :any:`xloSqlTable` and :any:`xloSqlQuery` can be used to build up an in-memory database for the cases where building these objects on the fly using :any:`xloSql` is not performant.
+The functions :ref:`xloSqlDB`, :ref:`xloSqlTable` and :ref:`xloSqlQuery` can be used to build up an in-memory database for the cases where building these objects on the fly using :ref:`xloSql` is not performant.

 xloSqlTable
 ~~~~~~~~~~~

 .. function:: xloSqlTable(Database, Data, Name, [Headings], [Query])

-    Creates a table in a database created with :any:`xloSqlDB`.
+    Creates a table in a database created with :ref:`xloSqlDB`.
 The function returns a reference
     to the database: it is recommended to chain xloSqlTable calls to force execution order
     in Excel.
 This ensures tables are added to the database before any queries are run